scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** holy

-You speak a divine word to smite any creatures in range that can hear you.
+You speak a divine word to smite all creatures of your choosing in range that can hear you.
 Make a spellcasting roll against the creatures Charisma save.
 On success the creature is dazed until the end of their next turn and the following effects occur depending on the creatures remaining wounds, increasing the threshold of each effect by 1 for every critical rolled:

 - 8 wounds or fewer: blinded for 1 minute
 - 5 wounds or fewer: blinded and feared for 10 minutes